All You Need to Know About Clinical Depression

 Genetics and Family History

-If any of your family members suffers or had suffered mood disorders or depression, you are at risk of getting depression as a disorder.
+If any of your family members suffers or had suffered mood disorders or clinical depression, you are at risk of getting depression as a disorder.
 Studies estimate that about 40% of depressive illnesses are genetically determined.
 Although it is still unclear the exact genes that play a role in mood disorders and depression, researchers are convinced that different genes have a role to play.
 Note that no single cause of depression acts alone.
-Researchers believe that both environmental and genetic factors combine and are vital in causing depression.
+Researchers believe that both environmental and genetic factors combine and are vital in causing clinical depression.

 It is normal to be emotionally low at given times as it resolves with time.
 However, for the depressed, periods of being low emotionally do not disappear quickly.
 Individuals with depressive disorders tend to abuse alcohol and drugs.
 Alcohol is a depressant in the central nervous system, and when used, it exacerbates depressive symptoms such as hopelessness, sadness, and lethargy.